Eveleth campus students: You will receive a letter with assessment and registration date(s) and time(s).

 - You took the MCA (Minnesota Comprehensive Assessment) tests in high school and meet the following requirements: If you scored 1158+ on the 11th grade math test, you are exempt from the math placement test.
-The MCA Reading test is not currently accepted.
+The MCA Reading test is not currently accepted, so a student must take the Accuplacer Reading requirement.
 Students are responsible for acquiring and submitting copies of their MCA scores to Mesabi Range College.

 - You took the SAT and meet the following requirements: If you scored 480+ in reading, you are exempt from the reading placement test.
 If you scored 530+ in math, you are exempt from the math placement test.
 Students must submit a copy of their SAT scores to the college.